nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 $L$ = width of street crossed (ft), and
 $t_{sb}$ = bicycle start‐up time and end clearance time (s).

-If bicycle platooning is observed in the field, then the spatial distribution of pedestrians should be computed.
-If no platooning is observed, the spatial distribution of pedestrians is assumed to be 1.
+If bicycle platooning is observed in the field, then the spatial distribution of bicyclists should be computed.
+If no platooning is observed, the spatial distribution is assumed to be 1.
 $$
 N_{b} = Max\left[\frac{4.0N_{cb}}{W_{bl}}, 1.0\right]
 $$